turingschool/front-end-curriculum/projects/flash-cards.md

 You should be using the prompts below to develop tests that will drive your implementation of code.
 Each JavaScript file in your project should have its own test file. (e.g. Your `Turn.js` class file should have a corresponding testing file called `Turn-test.js`)

+You are expected to research and implement `beforeEach` in your test files.

 Your testing suite should test all of the functionality of the game, including the following:

 * Class properties